mgurley/inav/README.md

   <li>Move the 'psc.war' file to '$CATALINA_HOME/webapps'.</li>
   <li>Start Tomcat.</li>
   <li>Using a web browser, go to the PSC URL as determined by your Tomcat configuration.
 This will most likely be similar to: http://hostname.domain:portnumber/psc.
 On a development workstation, this will most likely be: http://localhost:8080/psc</li>
   <li>Follow the on-screen instructions to create your first user and site.
-For more instructions regarding configuring the Patient Study Calendar, please see the <a href="http://gforge.nci.nih.gov/plugins/scmcvs/cvsweb.php/studycalendar/PhaseIII/PSC_Admin_Guide.doc?rev=1.1;content-type=application%2Foctet-stream;cvsroot=studycalendar">Patient Study Calendar Admin Guide</a> and the <a href="http://gforge.nci.nih.gov/plugins/scmcvs/cvsweb.php/studycalendar/PhaseIII/PSC_End_User_Guide.doc?rev=1.1;content-type=application%2Foctet-stream;cvsroot=studycalendar">Patient Study Calendar End User Guide</a></li>
+For more instructions regarding configuring PSC, please see the <a href="http://gforge.nci.nih.gov/plugins/scmcvs/cvsweb.php/studycalendar/PhaseIII/PSC_Admin_Guide.doc?rev=1.1;content-type=application%2Foctet-stream;cvsroot=studycalendar">Patient Study Calendar Admin Guide</a> and the <a href="http://gforge.nci.nih.gov/plugins/scmcvs/cvsweb.php/studycalendar/PhaseIII/PSC_End_User_Guide.doc?rev=1.1;content-type=application%2Foctet-stream;cvsroot=studycalendar">Patient Study Calendar End User Guide</a></li>
   <ol>
     <li>For the initial setup of PSC, make sure you select 'local' for the Authentication System.
 Later it will change to CAS.</li>
-    <li>Make sure to remember username and password of the first User you create for PSC.</li>
+    <li>Make sure to remember the 'username' and 'password' of the first User you create for PSC.</li>
     <li>Make sure to remember the 'site name' and 'assigned identifier' of your first PSC site.
 Only create one site within PSC.
 The INAV application currently only supports interacting with one PSC site.</li>
   </ol>